Ashvin-Ranjan/glint/maintaining.md

 - The port to open to (`int`)
 - A function that takes in the path, request type, and header and additional data and returns a `cmd[{ responseCode:int; data:list[int]; headers:map[str, str]; mimetype:str }]` (`str -> str -> json.value -> cmd[{ responseCode:int; data:list[int]; headers:map[str, str]; mimetype:str }]`)

-GLINT ignores the request type and the header data and only cares about the `path`, if the path is `data` then it gives back the json data that it got, if it is anything else it loads up the `template.html` file and sends it throught
+GLINT ignores the request type and the header data and only cares about the `path`, if the path is `data` then it gives back the json data that it got, if it is anything else it loads up the `template.html` file and sends it through.

 ## utils.n